zimalbabar/bank-management-system-/README.md

 1. **Create an Account**:
    - Enter details such as first name, last name, account number, initial balance, and set a password.
-   - The account will be stored in the `accountdetails.txt` file.
+   - The account will be stored in the `account.txt` file.

 2. **Transactions**:
    - Enter your account number, the recipient's account number, and the amount to transfer.
-   - The transfer will update both accounts and be logged in the `transactiondetails.txt` file.
+   - The transfer will update both accounts and be logged in the `transaction.txt` file.

+3. **Deposits**:
+   - Enter the amount to deposit into your account.
+   - The deposit will be recorded in the `deposit.txt` file.

-3. **Withdrawals**:
+4. **Withdrawals**:
-   - Enter your account number and the amount you wish to withdraw, ensuring you have sufficient balance.
+   - Enter the amount to withdraw from your account, ensuring sufficient funds.
+   - Withdrawals will be recorded in the `withdrawal.txt` file.

+5. **Donations**:
+   - Enter the amount to donate and the recipient.
+   - Donations will be recorded in the `donation.txt` file.

 ---